mcittar/projects_api/README.md

 My router routes these requests to the `/requestproject` and `/createproject` api endpoints, respectively.

 ## Parsing Incoming Project Data
 One of the most interesting parts of this project is how it handles and parses incoming project data.
 I assumed all incoming data would conform to the example given in the challenge guidelines.
-In order for the incoming data to pass the validations I created, I needed to tweak it a little bit.
+In order for the incoming data to pass my validations, I need to tweak it a little bit.

-For example, I created a boolean validation for the enabled key as a project should only ever be enabled or not enabled.
+For example, I create a boolean validation for the enabled key as a project should only ever be enabled or not enabled.
 However, that key is passed in as a string.
 I found some logic that will parse any string into a true or false boolean accepting a wide range of truthy or falsey values.

-I also had to convert the date string into a Ruby formatted date.
-To do this, I used Ruby's Date#strptime method which uses a regex to convert
+I also have to convert the incoming creationdDate and expiryDate string into a Ruby formatted date to comply with my model and database level date validation.
+To do this, I use Ruby's Date#strptime method which uses a regex to convert an incorrectly formatted date string into a format accepted by Ruby's Date object.

+Finally I have to correctly set up the many-to-many relationships between projects and their countries and keys.
+For countries, I simply iterate through an incoming project's countries and attempt to save them to the database.
+Duplicate countries won't save thanks to my validations.
+After I save them, I add the country to my project's association and the join table relationship will get created and tested when the project saves.
+The keys work the same way except I added additional logic to check to make sure invalid key pairs wouldn't allow a project to be save.
+For instance, if the database already has the key { 24 "hats" } and I try to save the key { 24 "shoes" }, The project will get a validation error and not save correctly